The post you were looking for was not found. ×

 here’s my heart; O take and seal it; seal it for thy courts above.

--Come Thou Font of Every Blessing
+-Come Thou Fount of Every Blessing

 Blessings,